 Things To Note

 Proper headspace is extremely important.
+Headspace is the space between the top of the food and the top of the jar.
 If a recipe calls for 1/2 inch of headspace, then that is exactly what you need to leave in the jar.
 Not 1 inch, nor 3/4 inch, you must leave the right amount.
+This is why having the proper canning tools is so important.
+A measurer will be found in a set of canning tools.